 - Illinois (+22 deaths, +36%)

 - West Virginia (+12 deaths, +71%)

-The line chart compares the 2020 monthly fatality trends against the 2019 trends through October.
-In October 2020, 17 states and the District of Columbia reported fewer deaths compared to October 2019 preliminary reports, five states reported no change, 28 states reported more deaths this October than last October, and one state failed to submit October data.
+The line chart compares the 2020 monthly fatality trends against the 2019 trends.
+In December 2020, 18 states and the District of Columbia reported fewer deaths compared to December 2019 preliminary reports, Maine reported no change, and 30 states reported more deaths in December 2020 than last December.
 Please use the data table to view detailed state preliminary estimates.

 - Data Table